KernelGamut32/terraform-fundamentals-public/exercises/02/README.md

 ### What is the value of this variable?

-* there is no "value" parameter in the syntax for the variable object
+* There is no "value" parameter in the syntax for the variable object
-* variables stanzas are not meant to be inputs, but rather placeholders for input that can be references in our Terraform code
+* Variable stanzas are not meant to be inputs, but rather placeholders for input that can be references in our Terraform code
-* variable stanzas can be used this way by simply setting the `default` to the desired value
+* Variable stanzas can be used this way by simply setting the `default` to the desired value
- * but this negates the benefits of Terraform's native re-usability, instead try...
+* But this negates the benefits of Terraform's native re-usability, instead try...

 ### Let's get started